tork-a/minas/minas_control/doc/index.rst

-  catkin b ethercat_manager --no-deps --make-args debbuild dpkg -i ros-indigo-ethercat-managerl_0.0.1-0trusty_amd64.deb catkin b minas_control --nodeps --make-args debbuild
+  catkin b ethercat_manager --no-deps --make-args debbuild dpkg -i ros-indigo-ethercat-managerl_0.0.1-0trusty_amd64.deb catkin b minas_control --no-deps --make-args debbuild

 To install DEB file from command line, please use `gdebi`.
 Using `apt-get` may fail due to missing dependent deb package, and that breaks your local apt database (wich may fixed by `sudo apt-get install -f install` as reported on the `community site <http://askubuntu.com/questions/58202/how-to-automatically-fetch-missing-dependencies-when-installing-software-from-d>`_)